skillrepos/ollama-intro/labs.md

 <br><br>

-12. **(Optional - but please do this during the break.)** Lab 4 uses a cloud-hosted model, which needs a free ollama.com account.
-Getting signed in now means Lab 4 starts on the interesting part instead of on a signup form.
-Run the command below; it prints a URL.
+12. **Get signed in now, not in Lab 4.** Lab 4 uses a cloud-hosted model, which needs a free ollama.com account - creating one takes about a minute.
+Doing it here means Lab 4 starts on the interesting part instead of on a signup form. **In a live session, this is what the break is for.** Run the command below; it prints a URL.
 Open it, create a free account or sign in, and come back.
+(If you cannot create an account, skip this - Lab 4 is the only lab that needs one.)

 ```
 ollama signin